DeathCamel58/denon-reverse-engineering/Writerside/topics/inMusic-Kernel-Modules.md

 ## Where to find them

-The `AZ01` rootfs is **identical on every RK3288 device**, so the same six modules ship on the Prime 2, Prime 4, Prime 4 Plus, Prime GO, Prime GO Plus, SC5000, SC5000M, SC Live 2 and SC Live 4.
+Every `RK3288` device reports `ID=az01` in `/usr/lib/os-release` and runs the same kernel, so **the same six modules ship across the whole platform**.
 There's no need to pull them per device.
+Confirmed on the `5.0.4` firmware for the Prime 2, Prime 4, Prime 4 Plus, Prime GO, Prime GO Plus, SC5000, SC5000M, SC6000, SC6000M, SC Live 2 and SC Live 4.

+> The rootfs is **not** byte-identical across those devices.
+There are two different `Engine` builds on the same
+> platform: one for the Prime 2 / Prime 4 / Prime GO / SC5000 / SC5000M / SC6000 / SC6000M, and another for the
+> Prime 4 Plus / Prime GO Plus / SC Live 2 / SC Live 4.
+The kernel and this module set are common to both.
+> {style="note"}

 | Platform | Path                                                              |
 |----------|-------------------------------------------------------------------|